brainzmonster/os/README.md

 then open: http://localhost

-## docker Setup
+## docker setup

 brainz was built for containers. no dependency hell. one command boot.

 1. make sure docker and docker compose are installed on your system.
-2. Clone the repository and nav igate to the root directory.
+2. clone the repository and navigate to the root directory.
-3. Copy the environment file:
+3. copy the environment file:

 ```bash
 cp .env.example .env
 ```